SFwu0717/financial_stability_forecasting/README.md

 # financial_stability_forecasting
-special project @ncu, 2020 spring\n
+special project @ncu, 2020 spring

-versatility is most crucial characteristic that stock market poccesses. this project is not aiming at precisely predict the ups and downs, but trying to
+Versatility is most crucial characteristic that stock market poccesses.
+This project is not aiming at precisely predict the ups and downs, but trying to capture the "trend".
+Besides OHLC, additional environmental indicators pertaining to stock market are considered in this project.
+Predition about stock market using these few indicators is a naive attempt and yet it is a decent topic for beginner stepping into data science.